alibaba-damo-academy/PDMO.jl/reproduction/README.md

 # Reviewer reproduction guide

-This directory provides reviewer-facing entry points for every numerical or tabular result in *Automating Reformulation for Parallel ADMM* (arXiv:2603.19417) without modifying `src/`, `applications/`, or `advanced/`.
+This directory provides reviewer-facing entry points for the numerical experiments in *Automating Reformulation for Parallel ADMM* (arXiv:2603.19417) without modifying `src/`, `applications/`, or `advanced/`.
-It distinguishes fresh reruns from regeneration using retained logs, and it does not label a copied paper image as a rerun.
-Raw logs, machine-readable results, figures, validation reports, and provenance are written below the path given by `--output`, in a mode-specific subdirectory (for example, `reproduction/output/section_3_2/archived/`).
+It distinguishes fresh reruns from regeneration using retained logs.
+Raw logs, machine-readable results, figures, validation reports, and provenance are written below the path given by `--output`, in a mode-specific subdirectory such as `reproduction/output/section_3_2/archived/`.

-## Complete paper artifact map
+## Numerical experiment artifact map

 | Paper artifact | Reviewer entry point | What can be reproduced |
 |---|---|---|